fempire/resources/README.md

 #### [Rewriting The Code](https://rewritingthecode.org/)

-Rewriting the Code supports and empowers all women in tech through intersctional communities, mentorship, industry experience, and education resources.
+Rewriting the Code supports and empowers all women in tech through intersectional communities, mentorship, industry experience, and education resources.

 - Topics: New Developer, Mentorship, Education

 #### [Tech Ladies](https://www.hiretechladies.com/)

-Tech Ladies is a worldwide community that provides support via an online group, job board, and opporutnities to learn.
+Tech Ladies is a worldwide community that provides support via an online group, job board, and opportunities to learn.
 Tech Ladies is a proud member of the UN's Equal Pay International Coalition.

 - Topics: Job Board, Community, Networking